contemplata/contemplata/README.md

 An ODIL-dedicated instance of the tool can be found at [http://vega.info.univ-tours.fr/odil/current](http://vega.info.univ-tours.fr/odil/current).
 Log in as a *guest* (password=*guest*) to have a look.
-As a guest, you will not be allowed to store the changes you made, but you will have access to the [user's guide](http://vega.info.univ-tours.fr/odil/current/user/guide) and will be able to play with the tool's functionality.
+As a guest, you will not be allowed to store any changes you made, but you will have access to the [user's guide](http://vega.info.univ-tours.fr/odil/current/user/guide) and will be able to play with the tool's functionality.